vanhalen42/vanhalen42.github.io/_news/ral_review.md

 related_posts: false
 ---

-Serving as a reviewer for [RA-L](https://www.ieee-ras.org/publications/ra-l)
+Served as a reviewer for [RA-L](https://www.ieee-ras.org/publications/ra-l)